TheMrCorvy/Desktop-Frontend/README.md

 ## Project Dependencies

-Material UI - as the UI interface
+Material UI - As the UI interface

 Fontawesome - For the icons